-As stated previously, we remain committed to closing the gender pay gap and have been developing a number of initiatives that we will be implementing this year:
+As stated previously, we remain committed to closing the gender pay gap and have been developing a number of initiatives that we will continue to improve upon this year:

-Actions in 2023/24 to reduce the gender pay gap and improve gender equality
+Actions in 2024/25 to reduce the gender pay gap and improve gender equality

-- Our DEI Allies are embedded in every academy to support our journey towards becoming a more diverse and inclusive Trust. - With the support of our HR colleagues and the ATT Institute offering, we continue to offer training to develop skills and awareness in areas such as unconscious bias in recruitment and selection processes. - All employees have access to learning and development opportunities to support their preferred career pathway via our ATT Institute, with more opportunities for our support roles such as TA's, bespoke academy roles such as Exams Officers and Office Administrators. - We are introducing a Women's Focused Development Group, with CPD on how to become a Leader, with opportunities to learn and prepare for middle & senior leadership roles. - We have developed a revised ATT Pay Policy which includes reviewing the way in which we determine salaries for posts. - We have developed and implemented a more central approach to recruitment to support in the transparency of salary bands of roles. - We include our salary bands on job advertisements to ensure transparency regarding pay, including at Principal level, to prevent gender directly or indirectly impacting salaries on appointment. - We analyse pay data to identify areas of imbalance and to then implement an action plan for improvements.
+- Our DEI Allies remain embedded in every academy to support our journey towards becoming a more diverse and inclusive Trust. - With the support of our HR colleagues and the ATT Institute offering, we will continue to offer training to develop skills and awareness in areas such as unconscious bias in recruitment and selection processes. - All employees have access to learning and development opportunities to support their preferred career pathway via our ATT Institute, with more opportunities for our support roles such as TAs, bespoke academy roles such as Exams Officers and Office Administrators. - We have introduced focused CPD on how to become a Leader, with opportunities to learn and prepare for middle & senior leadership roles. - We have updated our pay policy, and we now pay full TLR's to those undertaking full responsibility, rather than auto pro-rating for part time employees. - We continue to develop benchmarking work for ATT roles which includes reviewing the way in which we determine salaries for posts. - We continue to review and assess our central approach to recruitment and to support in the transparency of salary bands of roles. - We will include a statement in our adverts and recruitment packs for the lower quartile roles which actively encourages applications from men - We will continue to include our salary bands on job advertisements to ensure transparency regarding pay, including at Principal level, to prevent gender directly or indirectly impacting salaries on appointment. - We analyse pay data to identify areas of imbalance and to then implement an action plan for improvements.